Need to talk? Call 1800 882 436.

 Key facts

-• Your baby will feel most comfortable when you are around and may become stressed or anxious if you are not there.
+• Your baby may feel most comfortable when you are around and may feel unsure around strangers.

 Understanding baby growth charts